DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FI 500 Introduction to Integration.
 This course provides students with an orientation toward the task of “integration” that is centered in one’s personal integrity as a Christian and a practicing therapist.
 The course proposes a model of integration that is grounded in the student’s own personal, spiritual, and vocational development, set within the context of relevant theological constructs.
 Emphasis on relational peacemaking, which includes the clinical virtues of humility, compassion, hospitality, hope, and Sabbath keeping, is given.
 (2 units)

 FI 510A/B/C/D Integration Formation Group.
 Students meet in small groups with faculty (Pasadena campus) or with qualified group facilitators (Phoenix campus) to tell their own narratives and listen to the narratives of others, as a means to begin exploring vocation, gifts, and identity.
-The group process will span four quarters, culminating in a final reflective review in the spring quarter of the student’s final year of the program.
+The group process spans four quarters (three quarters for students in the three year program at the Pasadena campus), culminating in a final reflective review in the spring quarter of the student’s final year of the program.
 (2 units, Pass/Fail)

 FI 515 Forgiveness, Reconciliation and Clinical Practice.
 This course is designed to provide an overview of the primary approaches, applications, and research related to the area of forgiveness in clinical practice.
 Forgiveness assessment, issues concerning domestic violence, infidelity, as well as the theological and intergenerational implications of forgiveness are discussed.
 Open to all students.